Deafness in Italy: Italian National Agency for the Deaf

-The Italian National Agency for the protection and assistance of the Deaf (ENS, Ente Nazionale Sordimuti) was the result of the unification of the Federazione Italiana delle Associazioni per i Sordomuti (FIAS) and the Union Sordomuti Italiani(USI) established in 1932.
-They are a part of the World Federation of the Deaf and European Union of the Deaf.
-ENS operates with "103 provincial Sections, 21 Regional Councils and over 50 inter-munipal representations".
+The Italian National Agency for the protection and assistance of the Deaf (ENS, Ente Nazionale Sordimuti) was the result of the unification of the Federazione Italiana delle Associazioni per i Sordomuti (FIAS) and the Union Sordomuti Italiani (USI), established in 1932.
+They are a part of the World Federation of the Deaf and the European Union of the Deaf.
+ENS operates with "103 provincial Sections, 21 Regional Councils and over 50 inter-municipal representations".

 ENS was started by Antonio Magarotto.
-His son Cesare Magarotto created the World Federation of the Deaf.
+His son, Cesare Magarotto, created the World Federation of the Deaf.
 Antonio Magarotto was born in Italy and became deaf at three years old due to meningitis.
-He studied at the Piarist Fathers' T. Pendola Insitutue for the deaf.
-In 1932, Magaarotto and his friends formed the Italian National Agency for the Deaf where he served as president from 1932 to 1950.
-During his lifetime he devoted himself to becoming a voice for deaf students.
+He studied at the Piarist Fathers' T. Pendola Institute for the Deaf.
+In 1932, Magaarotto and his friends formed the Italian National Agency for the Deaf, where he served as president from 1932 to 1950.
+During his lifetime, he devoted himself to becoming a voice for deaf students.
 He also founded in Padua the First National Institute of Middle and Higher Education for the Deaf.
-Magarotto also received an honorary doctorate in humanities from the Gallaudet University of Washing.
+Magarotto also received an honorary doctorate in humanities from the Gallaudet University of Washington.

 The members can vote and have governance roles.
-ENS also plans cultural and sport activities and events for all members.
+ENS also plans cultural and sporting activities and events for all members.
 The local branches hold sign language courses.
-They also have training for interpreters in bigger cities as well as job finding aid.
-ENS is active on several social media platforms and also posts articles regarding their activity such as "ENS at the Congress of the Italian Linguistics Society".
+They also have training for interpreters in bigger cities as well as job-finding aid.
+ENS is active on several social media platforms and also posts articles regarding their activity, such as "ENS at the Congress of the Italian Linguistics Society".